Analysis | Fox News’s Durham narrative survives the emergence of inconvenient details

 And then Fox News’s prime time programming began.

-Host Sean Hannity dove into the story with both feet, running forward rapidly not with the new developments but the initial, undercut ones.
+Host Sean Hannity dived into the story with both feet, running forward rapidly not with the new developments but the initial, undercut ones.

 “As we first reported last night,” he said, “a bombshell filing from the Durham probe details how the Clinton campaign and their associates actively — according to, of course, John Durham — exploited Internet data mined from Trump Tower and even the Trump White House to smear Donald Trump.”
-This, he argued, was being suppressed by a “media mob” terrified of the implications — the go-to explanation from Fox hosts to transform cautious assessments of the allegations by other outlets into proof that they were trying to bury the truth.
+This, Hannity argued, was being suppressed by a “media mob” terrified of the implications — the go-to explanation from Fox hosts to transform cautious assessments of the allegations by other outlets into proof that they were trying to bury the truth.

-He quoted several lines from Durham’s filing, offering none of the qualifications that had emerged since Friday.
-He also quoted from Sussmann’s response — though only the part in which it describes the Durham filing as being “irrelevant to the charged offense and are plainly intended to politicize this case, inflame media coverage and taint the jury pool.”
+Hannity quoted several lines from Durham’s filing, offering none of the qualifications that had emerged since Friday.
+Hannity also quoted from Sussmann’s response — though only the part in which it describes the Durham filing as being “irrelevant to the charged offense and are plainly intended to politicize this case, inflame media coverage and taint the jury pool.”

-To discuss the case, Hannity interviewed two guests: former California congressman Devin Nunes (for whom Patel had once worked) and Fox News legal analyst Gregg Jarrett.
-Jarrett, I will note, is not a dispassionate observer of the overlap of politics and the law; he’s written books titled, “The Russia Hoax: The Illicit Scheme to Clear Hillary Clinton and Frame Donald Trump” and “Witch Hunt: The Plot to Destroy Trump and Undo His Election.”
+To discuss the case, Hannity interviewed two guests: former California congressman Devin Nunes (for whom Patel had once worked); and Fox News legal analyst Gregg Jarrett.
+Jarrett, I will note, is not a dispassionate observer of the overlap of politics and the law; he has written books titled, “The Russia Hoax: The Illicit Scheme to Clear Hillary Clinton and Frame Donald Trump” and “Witch Hunt: The Plot to Destroy Trump and Undo His Election.”

 It was also Jarrett who offered the more reality-detached assessment of Durham’s filing.
 He alleged that a number of laws had been broken, from defrauding the United States (perhaps Durham’s ultimate target) to racketeering to computer crimes.

-Here is how he described what happened: “In this particular case, a tech company being paid by the Hillary Clinton campaign is using cyber sleuths to penetrate in an unauthorized way the servers to collect data without permission, without knowledge of Donald Trump, the Trump Organization, the Trump transition and allegedly the Trump White House.
+Here is how Jarrett described what happened: “In this particular case, a tech company being paid by the Hillary Clinton campaign is using cyber sleuths to penetrate in an unauthorized way the servers to collect data without permission, without knowledge of Donald Trump, the Trump Organization, the Trump transition and allegedly the Trump White House.
 I mean, it’s absolutely breathtaking and stunning.”

 So the research was being conducted in part by a researcher at a university, not by a tech company, and the company at issue, Neustar, was not known to have been paid by Clinton’s campaign.
 It’s not clear that it was being paid at all for the research, in fact.
 The “cyber sleuths” — a phrase so cringe-inducing that it’s worth pointing out as cringe-inducing — are not understood to have “penetrated” any servers to collect data; instead, they analyzed log files that had been shared with them.
 Shared with them meaning “not collected without permission.”
 It did occur without Trump’s knowledge, certainly, but, again, lawyers for the research team that had possession of the White House data write that “to our knowledge all of the data they used was nonprivate … data from before Trump took office.”
 Again, Durham’s filing does not conflict with this.

-In other words, Jarrett’s claims were not only not supported by the Durham filing, he actively had to ignore a multitude of information undercutting the Fox News narrative about the filing to gin up his purported list of crimes.
+In other words, Jarrett’s claims were not only not supported by the Durham filing, but he also actively had to ignore a multitude of information undercutting the Fox News narrative about the filing to gin up his purported list of crimes.

 Hannity’s response?
 “Unbelievable,” which is true, but not in the way he meant it.

 Nunes’s contributions were similarly misinformed.
 “Clearly anyone able to get into the White House, no matter who the president is, is something that is unprecedented.
 Those should be the most guarded communications in this country,” he said, suggesting that the data had been obtained illicitly, which no one, including Durham, has alleged.
-He later wondered how contractors could have communications of Americans all over the country, including the sitting president.
+Nunes later wondered how contractors could have communications of Americans all over the country, including the sitting president.
 Beyond the apparent inaccuracy of the “in the White House” part, this is not any collection of “communications.”
 It is, instead, log files of domain name lookups that contractors and researchers use to track bad behavior online.
 (I wrote more about this on Monday.)

 Again, this is what Fox News is airing well after any responsible news outlet and responsible journalists should know better.